iunu/mobx-async-store/README.md

 ## Introduction

 `mobx-async-store` was designed to consume [JSON::API specification](https://jsonapi.org) compliant REST APIs and provide a state management system for conveniently manipulating client-side data and keeping it in sync with the server-side.
-In the future, `mobx-async-store` may add support for other APIs types like GraphQL or custom REST APIs.

 The library uses `mobx` internally to provide reactivity and observability; i.e when you fetch data from the server or make changes to client-side records then the UI should update accordingly.
 This system has only be tested in combination with `mobx-react`, but should hypothetically work with libraries like `mobx-vue` or `mobx-angular`.